Pranjali-d/Workplace-Analytics_Dashboard/README.md

 <br> Not all unscheduled time during the workday has the same productivity potential.
 Concentrated work blocks of 2+ hours enable employees to drive projects to completion more quickly than fragmented pockets of time.
 Consider: if fragmented hours enable half the productivity of focused work time, then 8 hours of fragmented time each week represents half a workday squandered – multiplied across every employee, every week.
 Small changes to calendaring practices can reduce fragmentation and unlock more productivity from the same number of available weekly hours.

 **Insights:**
-- Average meetings per week appear to correlate with average fragmented hours strongly
+- Average meetings per week appear to correlate with average fragmented hours strongly.
 - There are outlier organizations also, that buck the trend – meeting often without experiencing fragmentation.
 - There are comparably sized organizations with similar meeting hours but different fragmentation levels.
 - Organizations also with similar fragmentation levels but different meeting hours are present.
-So,  certain organizations have a best practices around calendar management or meeting discipline that others can learn from.
+So, these organizations have a best practices around calendar management or meeting discipline that others can learn from.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------